-This easy instant pot lentil soup is so full of flavor, especially with the addition of sausage.
-It’s a tasty, hearty soup that’s more like a meal in a bowl.
-And this soup takes little hands on time because it’s made in the pressure cooker.
+This easy instant pot lentil soup with sausage recipe makes for a tasty lunch or even dinner on busy weeknights.
+The Italian sausage along with the veggies and spices make for a flavorful hearty soup that’s more like a meal in a bowl.
+And when using the pressure cooker it takes little hands on time to make but you can also make it in the slow cooker.

 You might also like these spicy Mexican red lentils recipe.